 Salvaging South Sudan's Sovereignty

-U.S. Ambassador to the United Nations Nikki Haley prepares to speak at a Security Council meeting on the situation in Syria on April 12, 2017.
-The following is a guest post by Kate Almquist Knopf , director of the Africa Center for Strategic Studies, and Payton Knopf, former coordinator of the UN Panel of Experts on South Sudan.
+U.S. Ambassador to the U.N.
+Nikki Haley prepares to speak at a Security Council meeting on the situation in Syria at the United Nations Headquarters in New York, U.S. , April 12, 2017.
+This post originally appeared on the Council on Foreign Relations The Internationalist Blog and is written by Kate Almquist Knopf, director of the Africa Center for Strategic Studies, and Payton Knopf, former coordinator of the UN Panel of Experts on South Sudan.

 Start the conversation, or Read more at CFR.org.